craveytrain/dotfiles/README.md

 # What it is?!
 Just adding some config files so I have them for later and have version control.
-If you're interested, feel free.
+If you're interested, feel free to fork, poach, whatever.

-I broke the mac specific stuff out into it's own file.
-So if you don't have a mac, don't copy the bash_osx file.

 # install
 Clone the repo (be sure to grab submodules)